marcelkliemannel/marcelkliemannel.com/content/articles/2021/multiple-return-values-in-kotlin-with-destruction-declarations.md

 println("${result.first} - ${result.second} - ${result.third}");
 ```

-But we still have the inconvenience of having to go the intermediate step via the container object to access the individual values.
+But we still have the inconvenience of the intermediate step via the container object to access the individual values.

 ## Destruction Declaration

-Kotlin has a solution for this for us: If we now migrate the `ValuesContainer` class into a [data class](https://kotlinlang.org/docs/data-classes.html), by simply putting the `data` keyword in front of  `class`, we can take advantage of Kotlin's _destruction declarations_ functionality.
+Kotlin has a solution for this: If we now migrate the `ValuesContainer` class into a [data class](https://kotlinlang.org/docs/data-classes.html), by simply putting the `data` keyword in front of  `class` we can take advantage of Kotlin's _destruction declarations_ functionality.
 This allows us to split the returned container object into its individual values and assign them directly to separated new variables:

 ```kotlin
 data class ValuesContainer(val first: Int, val second: Int, val third: Int)